MPins/Taproot-Lightning-Channels-Workshop/README.md

 ### Bolt

-This is still work-in-progress specificaation, but it is worth to know how Lightning Network will leverage the Taproot capabilities.
+This is still a work-in-progress specification, but it’s worth understanding its current state and keeping track of changes.

 - [extension-bolt: simple taproot channels (feature 80/81)](https://github.com/lightning/bolts/pull/995)